MattWillFlood/EntropyHub.jl/docs/src/index.md

 ## Contact
-If have run into any difficulty with this pacakge, please do not hesitate to contact us at: `entropyhubproject@gmail.com`
+If have run into any difficulty with this pacakge, please do not hesitate to contact us at: `info@entropyhub.xyz`

 We will do our best to help you with any relevant issues that you may have.